-Rosenberg Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Rosenberg Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Rosenberg Housing Authority serves Rosenberg.

 Rosenberg Housing Authority also serves within a five mile radius of the city's extra territorial jurisdiction.